MyMCIT/MyMCIT/LOCAL_SUPABASE_SETUP.md

 - Install the Supabase CLI.
 For macOS, use `brew install supabase/tap/supabase`.
 See the [Supabase CLI documentation](https://supabase.com/docs/guides/cli/getting-started) for installation instructions on other operating systems.
 - Install Docker from [Docker's official website](https://docs.docker.com/get-docker/) if it's not already installed on your machine.
+- Install PostgreSQL.
+For macOS, use `brew install postgresql`.
+See the [PostgreSQL documentation](https://www.postgresql.org/download/) for installation instructions on other operating systems.

 ## Setting Up Your Local Database